 - Are there any changes or major news in the industry related to the topic of the blog posts?

-- Are there any new inventions or discoveries being made in the topic of the blog post?
+- Are there any new inventions or discoveries being made on the topic of the blog post?

-Asking these questions, take a look at other similar recently published articles on the web.
+Asking these questions, take a look at other similar recently published articles on the web that are ranking well.

 Just analyze in what way their content is better than your outdated content.

 Now make the necessary changes in your post to make it relevant today.

-Even though you proofread your articles before publishing, there are the chances of typos.
+Even though you proofread your articles before publishing, there are chances of typos.
 You may even have committed grammatical mistakes earlier in your blogging career.

 Correct them while updating your old blog posts.

 Proofread the updated blog post MANUALLY; it is effective.

 On the other hand, you may have included cliches and unwanted sentences in your blog posts.
 Remove them and update the blog post.